-Life goals and financial goals
+Life goals, financial goals and investing goals

 In life, most of us aim to achieve success but all of us aim to achieve happiness.
 I have personally confused these terms too often and have been successful in many activities (e.g. getting a job, promotions, graduating summa cum laude, starting a company) but unhappy as this was not truly what I wanted.
 I have realized that in my life not only I, but many other people struggle with these concepts.
 Many of us achieve goals daily but sometimes we are still not happy.
 I think this is because not all goals “are equal”.

 Goals have become a part of our life, at work even at home, we aim to set goals to achieve success.
 On Instagram, we constantly see posts about some millionaire and how important goals are.
 People, try to blindly emulate such rich people and think they would be successful and happy too.
 Probably the only person who makes a distinction about success and happiness is Gary V (a social media guru).

 In my case, I decided to go a step further and try to define how I see those.
 To me success is achieving a goal (something we wanted to achieve).
 Happiness is wanting what we have achieved (i.e. how important what we achieved really is).
 While this might not be a perfect explanation, it helps us steer clear from making mistakes such as saying “my goal is to graduate from finance”.
 No, a goal is to become a finance professional but an action related to accomplishing this goal is to graduate from finance school.
 Whether this would bring a person success depends on whether he/she has the passion for this, whether he/she really wanted to become a finance professional (or did it to be successful).
 In essence, to be happy, my idea is that I need to achieve my life goals (the things that really matter to me).
 In the progress, I might be unsuccessful many times, but I will still be happy because I am working on something which is important to me.

 The misconception about investing